future-proof-iot/CertFC/LINKTOPAPER.md

+This document explains how to locate in the Coq developments the theorems stated in the paper.

-# Link the coq development to CAV22 paper
+# Source of the development and paper
-The markdown file is used to explain how to link the CertrBPF coq repo with CAV22 paper:
-- we first have two repo: [The latest version (202205)](https://gitlab.inria.fr/syuan/rbpf-dx/-/tree/CAV22-AE) v.s. [the initial version (202001)](https://anonymous.4open.science/r/AnonymousCAV22-59DC).
-This file focuses on the former, the latter is the version when submitting the initial CAV22 manuscript.
-- we also have two pdf: [The latest version (202205)](doc/CAV22-draft202205.pdf) and [the initial version (202001)](doc/CAV_2022_paper_115.pdf).
-This file focuses on the former, NB the latest version is not the camera-ready version.

-We will explain each concept/definition/theorems/code appearing in the latest pdf.
-Let's go~
+The current VM contains a clone of our gitlab repository (https://gitlab.inria.fr/syuan/rbpf-dx/-/tree/CAV22-AE) which contains both the development and the current version of the [paper](doc/CAV22-draft202205.pdf)

+This is the version this [LINKTOPAPER.md] refers to.

+In the following, we give more details about the structure of the development and refer to the appropriate statements in the paper.

 # Monad
-In the section `A generic method for end-to-end verification in Coq`, we use the standard option-state monad `M`, its [coq definition](https://gitlab.inria.fr/syuan/rbpf-dx/-/blob/CAV22-AE/comm/Monad.v):
+In section 4, `A generic method for end-to-end verification in Coq`, we use the standard option-state monad `M` (see  [coq definition](https://gitlab.inria.fr/syuan/rbpf-dx/-/blob/CAV22-AE/comm/Monad.v):
 ```coq
 Definition M (St: Type) (A: Type) := St -> option (A * St).